raylib-extras/raylib-quickstart/README.md

 The best place to get it is from the W64devkit from https://github.com/skeeto/w64devkit/releases or the version installed with the raylib installer
-#### If you have installed rayib from the installer
+#### If you have installed raylib from the installer
 Make sure you have added the path

 C:\raylib\w64devkit\bin

-To your path environment varialbe so that the compiler that came with raylib can be found..
+To your path environment variable so that the compiler that came with raylib can be found.

-DO NOT INSALL ANOTHER MinGW-W64 from another source such as msys2, you don't need it.
+DO NOT INSTALL ANOTHER MinGW-W64 from another source such as msys2, you don't need it.

 ## Microsoft Visual Studio
-* Run the build-VisualStudio2022.bat
+* Run `build-VisualStudio2022.bat`
-* double click the .sln file that is geneated.
+* double click the `.sln` file that is generated
 * develop your game
-* you are good to go.
+* you are good to go

 # Linux Users
 * CD into the build folder